shubhamjain0197/rails-goto-definition-extension/coverage-report.md

 ---

-Generated for GitHub Actions integration
+Generated for GitHub Actions and Codecov integration